RECENT NEWS

 The booze lasted well this year so all were happy,

-in fact the
+in fact the challenge was getting

-to vacate the gardens at the
+people to vacate the gardens

-end when our time was up.
+at the end when our time was up.

 There was much socialising, chatting to friends and making new friendships.
 Thanks to Lesley Delacourt for again bringing the bubbly back from France at a very low cost allowing us all to benefit from the low ticket price.